4rmy/robotics-shit/README.md

-# robotics shit
- Code for robot 2023-2034
+# 2023-2024 Robotics Code
+Dont steal this
+Not Coolio with hoolio